Prospect Of U.S. Embassy Move To Jerusalem Worries Leaders In Middle East And Beyond

 "This will have a destabilizing effect, but that may take time," he said.
 "I think the overriding effect will be the United States will have taken sides on one of the most sensitive, radioactive issues of the conflict and basically disqualified itself as being a fair broker."

-Dan Shapiro, the U.S. ambassador to Israel during the Obama administration, predicted a U.S. embassy move to Jerusalem would not produce "dramatic, massive upheaval.
+Dan Shapiro, the U.S. ambassador to Israel during the Obama administration, predicted a U.S. Embassy move to Jerusalem would not produce "dramatic, massive upheaval.
 But you can't rule it out."

-In theory, Shapiro supports a U.S. embassy move to the western side of Jerusalem, where the seat of Israel's government is located and which he says it not under dispute – but only if it advances a two-state solution to the Israeli-Palestinian conflict.
+In theory, Shapiro supports a U.S. Embassy move to the western side of the city, where the seat of Israel's government is located and which he says is not under dispute — but only if it advances a two-state solution to the Israeli-Palestinian conflict.

 He said the U.S. should make clear with an embassy move that the status of East Jerusalem, which Palestinians claim for a future capital, is up for negotiation, and that the U.S. expects the capital of a Palestinian state to be established in at least some portion of its Arab neighborhoods.

-"Let's be clear: Jerusalem is Israel's capital and the U.S. embassy belongs there," Shapiro told NPR via a WhatsApp message.
+"Let's be clear: Jerusalem is Israel's capital and the U.S. Embassy belongs there," Shapiro told NPR via a WhatsApp message.
 "But the administration has rolled this decision out in a very clumsy way.
 That increases the chances of blowback and will make it harder for their peace initiative to succeed.
 I wish they had engaged in adequate consultation with concerned parties much earlier and framed their decision in terms of advancing a two-state solution."